JBlaschke/mpi4py-installer/README.md

 Easy, submit a PR to add `site_name.py` to `sites/`. `site_name.py` needs to define the following functions:

+* `check_site() -> bool`: a function that is true only when run on your center's systems -- `mpi4py_installer` will call this function for every registered site.
+If more than on site's `check_site()` returns `True`, automatic site resolution fails.
+Often this is done by checking for the presence of a particular environment variable, or the machine's hostname.
 * `determine_system() -> str`: a function that can dermine the name (returned as a string) of the system that it's currently running on.
+Often this is done by checking for the presence of a particular environment variable, or the machine's hostname.
 * `available_variants(system: str) -> list[str]` returns a list of all avialable
 variants on `system`.
 * `auto_variant(system: str) -> str`: a function that returns the name of the